 The fund is attractive for cautious investors for whom longterm capital preservation and moderate investment risk are important.

 Additional information

-- The fund is based on UBS's investment policy, the UBS House View. - This fund promotes environmental and social characteristics and falls under SFDR Article 8(1). - The fund invests without any benchmark restrictions.
+- This fund promotes environmental and social characteristics and falls under SFDR Article 8(1). - The fund invests without any benchmark restrictions.
 The performance of the fund is not benchmarked against an index.